What Do Earwigs Look Like?

 How Can I Prevent Earwig Infestations?

-Sealing holes and cracks around buildings, clearing lawns of woodpiles or debris, and fixing damaged pipes helps reduce the presence of earwigs.
+Knowing how to get rid of earwigs comes from knowing what attracts them.
+Seal holes and cracks around buildings, clear lawns of woodpiles or debris, and fix damaged pipes will help reduce the presence of earwigs.
 Since they are active at night, you might not notice the insects until populations get out of control.
 If you suspect an earwig infestation in your home or commercial space, call Waltham Pest Services and speak to a professional about removal.